 You can find a variety of different styles designed to match your bedroom when creating your open wardrobe area.
 Here are a few different looks that’ll match your interior design and decor themes:

-- Natural wood and wood laminate.
-There are whole closet systems and individual pieces like shelving and drawers available in a variety of wood finishes.
+- Natural wood and wood laminate: There are whole closet systems and individual pieces like shelving and drawers available in a variety of wood finishes.
 Natural wood that may be varnished, stained or painted.
 Wood closet systems are generally sturdy, long-lasting options.
 Wood laminate makes closet systems more affordable and gives them the look of natural wood.

-- Wire: Functional and lightweight, wire closet systems and individual pieces are cost-effective, easy to hang and durable.
+- Wire: Functional and lightweight, wire closet systems and individual pieces are cost-effective, easy to hang, lightweight and durable.
 Black, white and metal styles can blend in or make a statement in your room.